 We’re with you, Schaz.
 But unfortunately, despite her hundreds of piano creations, her music was rarely played by anyone else, and sadly they were largely forgotten - that is, until the 1970s happened, and there was a Clara Schumann revival!
 This renewed interest in her work has kept its momentum, and her compositions are still performed more and more each year.
 Woo!

-And you too can be a part of the Cla-revival, with RSL’s Classical Piano syllabus.
-As you might expect, considering her child genius and international performance career, you can find her in Grade 8, with her piece “Impromptu (Le Sabbat)”.
+And you too can be a part of the Cla-revival, with RSL’s Classical Piano and Violin syllabi.
+As you might expect, considering her child genius and international performance career, you can find her in Classical Piano Grade 8, with her piece “Impromptu (Le Sabbat)”.
 A stunningly beautiful, and stunningly difficult piece of music to master, but channelling your inner prodigy seems like the only thing to do when Clara Schumann is involved!

 If you’ve enjoyed learning a little more about one of the most successful women in classical music and want to get stuck in to some more, we’ve featured an incredible set of female composers on this blog, including Zenobia Powell Perry, Germaine Tailleferre, and Florence Price.